 This year proved to be one of the hardest of my life.
-I am healing from and learning to live in peace with an anxiety disorder and depression.
+I am healing from and learning to live in peace with anxiety and depression.
 I had an extreme adverse reaction to a medication that led me down a deep dark path of hopelessness.
 For a couple months I didn’t think I’d be able to keep the devil at bay.
 The thoughts were so dark, calling me into the beloved embrace of source.
 Of emptiness.
 I wanted to go.
 At times I thought I would go.
 But reality would seep in and I couldn’t see leaving people who loved me.
-That was my saving grace.
-Love.
+That was my saving grace, Love.
 Sometimes my husband would just have to lay in bed with me, holding me.
 Holding me tight while I wept uncontrollably at the thought of being alive and feeling this kind of pain and torment that was going on within my mind.
 I wept like I’ve never wept before.
 It was so scary, so bottomless.
 It enslaved my thoughts and my body would just wrench and wring itself around with every loud overwhelming sob.
 Sometimes he’d hold me for hours waiting for the darkness to finally subside.
 Sometimes he’d whisper things like “we’ll get through this” or “you’ve gotten through it before and you can do it again.”
 And I’d whisper back, “I don’t think I’m strong enough,” “I don’t think I can do this anymore.”
 But we’d laid there and we cried.
 Just being there, it wasn’t his words, it wasn’t the comfortable bed we were in, the lovely house we are lucky to live in, the clothes we were wearing, any money in the bank, it was his presence.
 It was him being there with me in those moments and not being anywhere else.
 Fully with me.
 He’d bring me back.
 He’d bring me back to here and now.
 And that is what love is.
-That is where love is.
 That is what love does.

 I remember during one of my many crying episodes we went outside.
 We brought our dogs out and sat there on that particularly sunny and warmish day in the middle of March.
 And I sat there sobbing and caught up in my thoughts of wondering why I was even alive and wouldn’t it be easier for everyone and less burdensome if I just wasn’t there; when this lite wind hit my cheeks.
 I glanced up to see the sunlight dancing in the trees and showing little refractions of rainbow colors in between the just blossoming leaves.
 I sat there sobbing while thoughts of “how beautiful this is” started creeping into my head.
 “What a perfect feeling breeze against my face.”
 “Wow how amazing is that sun just dancing on the tree tops spreading its beauty into the world without wanting or needing anything in return.”
 The overwhelming beauty of just being outside and seeing the world as it was in that moment and letting the light shine on me helped bring me back, at least for a few seconds.
 I still couldn’t stop my crying but I did feel hope again in those few moments.
 I could feel my thoughts shifting from “why is this happening to me,” to “If life can be this beautiful in just a ray of sunlight and a whisper of wind upon my cheeks than what could I ever have to worry about and can I try to not allow this much pain to exist within me.
 Can I please just let go.
 Can I lay down my control and surrender.”
 The beauty of that moment in nature gave me glimpses of the purity of being in the moment and seeing it and feeling it as it was.
 The beauty of that moment was what love feels like.
 And I wanted love to conquer.